Veronishi/labelText/examples/how_to_use/README.md

 ## Create your sentence label
 A sentence label is a rectangle that contains a sentence and has a label (such as question, answer, ... ).
-With these Labelme will be able to group words into sentences.
+With these LabelText will be able to group words into sentences.

 To create a Rectangle go on top menu then _edit_ then _create rectangle_ or use shortcut Ctrl+R.